yitzhakbg/levpoem/static/slides/wrdma.md

 # Clusters can be the Next Platform

 ---

-# Easy to Grasp Model

-- Take a High Performance RDMA Computing center.

---

-- Replace all of the wire links with wireless.

---

-- Replace the fixed computing nodes with mobile devices.

---

 - All of the wireless links are now D2D. and you have...
 ### .left[An autonomous mobile distributed computing platform]